The Molecular motor and bionano-group

 Guiding of transport through nanonetworks using light-controlled molecular motors

 Collaboration with Z Bryant (Stanford) and H Linke (Lund) aiming to exploit remote controlled myosin motors in nanotechnological applications.
-This project has recieved funding from the Carl Trygger Foundation.
+This project has received funding from the Carl Trygger Foundation.

 - Alf Månsson Professor